benjaminthhansen073-pixel/THH-HUB-MM2-7272723667482834823482374823758738472834787562387423758728374/README.md

     return nil
 end

-local function hasKnife(targetPlayer)
+local function getKnifeTool()
+    local exact =
-    return findTool(
+        findTool(
-        targetPlayer,
+            player,
             "Knife"
-    ) ~= nil
-end

-local function hasGun(targetPlayer)
-    if findTool(
-        targetPlayer,
-        "Gun"
-    ) then

-        return true
-    end

-    local containers = {}

-    if targetPlayer.Character then
-        table.insert(
-            containers,
-            targetPlayer.Character
         )

+    if exact then
+        return exact
     end

-    local backpack =
+    local containers = {
-        targetPlayer:FindFirstChildOfClass("Backpack")

-    if backpack then
-        table.insert(
-            containers,
-            backpack
+        character,
+        player:FindFirstChildOfClass(
+            "Backpack"
         )
-    end
+    }

-    for _, container in ipairs(containers) do
+    for _, container in ipairs(
+        containers
+    ) do
+        if container then
-        for _, object in ipairs(container:GetChildren()) do
+            for _, object in ipairs(
+                container:GetChildren()
+            ) do
-            if object:IsA("Tool") then
+                if object:IsA("Tool")
-                local name =
-                    string.lower(
+                    and string.lower(
                         object.Name
-                    )

-                if name:find("gun", 1, true)
+                    ):find(
+                        "knife",
-                    or name:find("revolver", 1, true) then
+                        1,
+                        true
+                    ) then

-                    return true
+                    return object
                 end
             end
         end
     end

-    return false
+    return nil
 end

 local function getGunTool()